-The self-evaluation is submitted to the Chief Librarian, Ward Chipman Library or a specific position designated by September 1, each year by the Vice-President (Saint John).
-The Chief Librarian (Ward Chipman) or the person holding the position designated by the Vice-President (Saint John) shall discuss the self-evaluation with the librarian.
+The self-evaluation is submitted to the Director of Information Systems and Services (Saint John Campus Library) or a specific position designated by September 1, each year by the Vice-President (Saint John).
+The Director of Information Systems and Services (Saint John Campus Library) or the person holding the position designated by the Vice-President (Saint John) shall discuss the self-evaluation with the Librarian or Archivist.
 These informal self-evaluations and discussions shall not constitute a performance review under Article 43.
-The Chief Librarian (Ward Chipman) or the person holding the position designated by the Vice-President (Saint John), shall discuss with the Vice-President (Saint John) the performance of librarians holding probationary appointments.
-The Vice-President (Saint John) may seek the advice of the Director of Libraries (Fredericton) should it be necessary to have an opinion concerning the technical aspect of a librarian's job performance.
+The Director of Information Systems and Services (Saint John Campus Library) or the person holding the position designated by the Vice-President (Saint John), shall discuss with the Vice-President (Saint John), shall discuss with the Vice-President (Saint John), shall discuss with the Vice-President (Saint John) the performance of Librarians or Archivists holding probationary appointments.
+The Vice-President (Saint John) may seek the advice of the Dean of Libraries (Fredericton) should it be necessary to have an opinion concerning the technical aspect of a Librarian's or an Archivist's job performance.

-- The librarian shall, upon request and with reasonable written notice by the Director of Libraries (Fredericton), provide additional appropriate documentation not contained in the Official File for the purposes of review during the probationary appointment.
-The librarian shall be assessed for satisfactory performance with respect to the criteria set out in Article 25F, using the procedures set out in Article 25C. - The librarian shall be as sessed for satisfactory performance towards meeting the criteria for tenure with respect to the criteria set out in Article 25F, using the procedures set out in Article 25C. - Taking into account the recommendations under Article 25C concerning the probationary assessment of the librarian, the President shall recommend and the Board of Governors shall: - a) terminate the appointment in those cases where the performance of the librarian is clearly unsatisfactory and a further attempt by the librarian to improve his/her performance towards a level consistent with tenure is deemed unlikely to be successful, or

-- b) continue probationary appointment for an additional two (2) years, or - c) grant tenure in those outstanding cases where, in the assessment under Article 23C.04, the performance of the librarian clearly meets the criteria for tenure set out in Article 25F. - A librarian may apply for tenure assessment during the first year of the continued probationary appointment and shall be as sessed for satisfactory performance with respect to meeting the criteria for tenure set out in Article 25F using the procedures set out in Article 25C.
+- 23C.03 The Dean of Libraries (Fredericton) or Director of Information Services and Systems (Saint John Campus Library) shall notify the Librarian or Archivist in writing, no later than May 1st, of an impending probationary or tenure assessment.
+At the same time, the Dean or Director will also advise the Librarian or Archivist to examine the contents of his/her Official File and to provide appropriate documentation to the Dean or Director, in accordance with Article 25C.06, no later than September 1 or July 1 of the assessment year in accordance with Article 25C.02. - 23C.04 The Librarian or Archivist shall be assessed for satisfactory performance towards meeting the criteria for tenure with respect to the criteria set out in Article 25F, using the procedures set out in Article 25C. - 23C.05 Taking into account the recommendations under Article 25C concerning the probationary assessment of the Librarian or Archivist, the President shall recommend and the Board of Governors shall: - (a) terminate the appointment in those cases where the performance of the Librarian or Archivist is clearly unsatisfactory and a further attempt by the Librarian or Archivist to improve his/her performance towards a level consistent with tenure is deemed unlikely to be successful, or - (b) continue probationary appointment for an additional two (2) years, or - (c) grant tenure in those outstanding cases where, in the assessment under Article 23C.04, the performance of the Librarian or Archivist clearly meets the criteria for tenure set out in Article 25F. - A Librarian or an Archivist may apply for tenure assessment during the first year of the continued probationary appointment and shall be assessed for satisfactory performance with respect to meeting the criteria for tenure set out in Article 25F using the procedures set out in Article 25C.

-In accordance with the decision under Article 25C.01 concerning assessment of the librarian, the President shall recommend and the Board of Governors shall:
+In accordance with the decision under Article 25C.01 concerning assessment of the Librarian or Archivist, the President shall recommend and the Board of Governors shall: